 Article 13(1) of the REACH Regulation requires information on intrinsic properties of substances on human toxicity to be generated whenever possible by means other than vertebrate animal tests, including from information from structurally related substances (grouping or read-across), "provided that the conditions set out in Annex XI are met".
-According to Annex XI, Section 1.5 there needs to be structural similarity among the substances within a group or a category and furthermore, it is required that the relevant properties of a substance within the group can be predicted from the data for reference substance(s) within the group by interpolation.
+According to Annex XI, Section 1.5. there needs to be structural similarity among the substances within a group or a category and furthermore, it is required that the relevant properties of a substance within the group can be predicted from the data for reference substance(s) within the group by interpolation.

-The Registrant has submitted testing proposals, intended to fulfil the information requirements for three endpoints, namely, (i) Bioaccumulation in aquatic species (Annex IX, Section 9.3.2.), (ii) Long-term toxicity testing on aquatic invertebrates (Annex IX, Section 9.1.5., and (iii) Long-term toxicity to sediment organisms (Annex X, Section 9.5.1), It is noteworthy that under the evaluation of the testing proposals, ECHA has not performed a compliance check on other endpoints and may do so at any time at its own discretion.
-ECHA is developing below in the relevant sections, its further considerations on the read-across approach proposed by the Registrant.
+The Registrant has submitted testing proposals, intended to fulfil the information requirements for six endpoints, namely, (i) Bioaccumulation in aquatic species (Annex IX, Section 9.3.2.), (ii) Long-term toxicity testing on aquatic invertebrates (Annex IX, Section 9.1.5., (iii) Long-term toxicity to sediment organisms, (iv) oral sub-chronic toxicity (90-days; Annex IX 7.5.2.), and (v) pre-natal developmental toxicity (Annex IX, 8.7.2.).